-Federal cost shares can and do vary over time based on changes in laws and policies.
+Federal cost shares vary over time based on changes in laws and policies.
 National budget conditions, political beliefs, and individual agency policies affect federal participation in funding water management projects.
 Recent political shifts provide mixed signals for future federal participation levels.
-On the one hand, Congress appears to place high priority on reducing federal spending, but bipartisan interest in infrastructure investment has also been expressed.
+On one hand, Congress appears to place high priority on reducing federal spending, but bipartisan interest in infrastructure investment has also been expressed.

 The standards by which federal water resources agencies, specifically USACE, judge their participation in and contribution to water management projects may change over time.
 In the past, USACE has followed a fairly strict approach of judging projects largely based on benefit-cost analysis, with relatively smaller consideration given to other criteria.
-For decades, standards (Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies) issued in 1983 have governed most federal water investments, these standards are commonly referred to as the Principles and Guidelines (United States Water Resources Council, 1983).
-However, in 2013, the Obama Administration released the Principles and Requirement for Federal Investments in Water Resources, an updated Principles and Guidelines that included a final set of principles and requirements that broaden the criteria and reduce the relative importance
+For decades, standards such as the 1983 Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies have